Frequently Asked Questions

 Can I double-major?

 Yes.
-By taking an extra 3 courses, you can double-major in generalist and chemical dependency.
+By taking an extra 3 courses, you can double-major in both the generalist and alcohol/chemical dependency options.

 What are the practicum opportunities?

+A practicum is a field experience in which students are able to gain hands-on, practical exposure to a Human Services worksite under the direct supervision of a licensed clinician.
 Field practicums can take place either in an agency or an outreach setting.
-Outreach work usually involves home visits with clients; agencywork often involves seeing clients in an office setting.
+Outreach work usually involves home visits with clients; agency work often involves seeing clients in an office setting.

 Can I transfer to or from another college?